-Assam: Over 200 films to screen at Guwahati Asian Film Festival
+Assam: 22 films to screen at Guwahati Asian Film Festival

 Organized by Trending Now Media, GAFF 2025 is dedicated to celebrating the multifaceted storytelling traditions of Asia, with a special focus on the rich cinematic heritage of Assam and the North-East region.

-The festival boasts a meticulously curated selection of over 200 feature films from across Asia, representing nations like Iran, Nepal, Uzbekistan, Kazakhstan, Bangladesh, Hong Kong, Azerbaijan, Philippines, Sri Lanka, and Turkey.
+The festival boasts a meticulously curated selection of 22 feature films from across Asia, representing nations like Iran, Nepal, Uzbekistan, Kazakhstan, Bangladesh, Hong Kong, Azerbaijan, Philippines, Sri Lanka, and Turkey.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!